dwightvj/git-practice/README.md

 # Practice with git and GitHub

-I'm Adhvaith and I edited this file online!
+I'm Adhvaith Vijay and I edited this file online!

 I'm Adhvaith Vijay and I edited this file!